Chronic myelogenous leukemia (CML)

 CML; Chronic myeloid leukemia; CGL; Chronic granulocytic leukemia; Leukemia - chronic granulocytic

-Chronic myelogenous leukemia (CML) is cancer that starts inside bone marrow.
+Chronic myelogenous leukemia (CML) is cancer that starts inside the bone marrow.
 This is the soft tissue in the center of bones that helps form all blood cells.

 CML causes an uncontrolled growth of immature and mature cells that make a certain type of white blood cell called myeloid cells.
 The diseased cells build up in the bone marrow and blood.